-Implementing security intelligence software is now an initiative for organizations undergoing digital transformation, and the main subsection of analytics tools deployed in organizations is Cyber Threat Intelligence tools.
-These tools help to provide visibility into an organization’s digital footprint, attack surface, and connectivity to the malicious digital footprint threating its organization.
+Implementing intelligence software for security is now an initiative for organizations undergoing digital transformation, and the main subsection of analytics tools deployed in organizations is cyber threat Intelligence tools.
+These tools help to provide visibility into an organization’s digital footprint, attack surface, and connectivity to the malicious digital footprint threatening its organization.
+It helps organizations improve security operations, accelerate incident response, and provides analysts the critical information required to disrupt threat actors.
 By being able to visualize and understand this data, security personnel can make more informed decisions and mitigate financial and operational threats to their organization.
 With the amount of public data associated with an organization, it is an absolute necessity that they implement the proper software to understand better where threats and vulnerabilities are present and act on that data.

 Key Benefits of Security Intelligence Software

 - Quickly discover and understand organization digital footprint, attack surface, and threat landscape.